 The knowledgeable guides will also tell you a bit of background information on each artist.
-You see work of more than 20 unique artists.
+You see the work of more than 20 unique artists.

 💡Smart Travel Tip

 Hard to do in Bogota but try to avoid booking the tour on a day that it’s raining.

-Just ask the organisers and you’ll get tours on all aspects of street life.
-Including food and dining, politics and general culture in Bogota.
+Just ask the organizers, and you’ll get tours on all aspects of street life, including food and dining, politics, and general culture in Bogota.

-Nearby you’ll find a few key sites such as the cathedral, the Plaza de Bolívar and many historic churches.
+Nearby, you’ll find a few key sites such as the cathedral, the Plaza de Bolívar, and many historic churches.

 See the short trip report on my first day in Bogota.

-As you may see in my video I stayed in a hostel.
-This was my first trip to Bogota and it was a good introduction to the capital city of Colombia.
+As you may see in my video, I stayed in a hostel.
+This was my first trip to Bogota, and it was a good introduction to the capital city of Colombia.

 The food tour

 💡Smart Travel Tip

 Mark my words, do NOT eat anything before the tour.
-The idea is to arrive hungrily and leave happy with a full belly
+The idea is to arrive hungrily and leave happy with a full belly.

 - Backpacking Colombia Guide